‘Have you ever visited Newbridge House and Farm?”. “Eh… no. I wouldn’t really be into old houses or farms…”.

 2. Opening hours

 The park is open from dawn to dusk throughout the year (latest opening hours can be found here).
 Different opening times are in place for the house and farm.
-Both are closed on Mondays.
-Guided tours of the house start at 10am all year round but close at 3pm during the Off-season and at 4pm April – September.
+Guided tours of the house start at 10am all year round but close at 3pm during the off-season and at 4pm April – September.
 More info below.

 There’s one main car park open all year round a stone’s throw from the house.
 Then, during the summer, a large overflow car park opens in a field near the playground.